Compressible Turbulence as a Source of Particle Beams and Ion Bernstein Waves in Collisionless Plasmas: Results and Discussion

-The electron parallel temperature ($T_{e,\parallel}$) grows most rapidly, consistent with TTD heating (Fig.~\ref{fig1}c), whereas proton parallel heating ($T_{p,\parallel}$) is weaker because fewer protons satisfy the resonance condition $v_{\parallel} = \omega/k_{\parallel}$ (Fig.~\ref{fig1}d) \citep{hou2025energy}.
-Additionally, the proton perpendicular temperature ($T_{p,\perp}$) shows a slightly stronger increase than the electron perpendicular temperature ($T_{e,\perp}$), implying an additional proton heating channel, which is attributed to resonant interactions with ion Bernstein waves (Sec.~\ref{section_beam}).
+The electron parallel temperature ($T_{e,\parallel}$) grows most rapidly, consistent with TTD heating (Figure~\ref{fig1}c), whereas proton parallel heating ($T_{p,\parallel}$) is weaker because fewer protons satisfy the resonance condition $v_{\parallel} = \omega/k_{\parallel}$ (Figure~\ref{fig1}d) \citep{hou2025energy}.
+Additionally, the proton perpendicular temperature ($T_{p,\perp}$) shows a slightly stronger increase than the electron perpendicular temperature ($T_{e,\perp}$), implying an additional proton heating channel, which is attributed to resonant interactions with IBWs (Sec.~\ref{section_beam}).